-JD Vance: Amazon funded Black Lives Matter so riots would destroy rival retailers
+JD Vance speech: Amazon funded Black Lives Matter so riots would destroy rival retailers

 “A woman’s access to abortion directly affects her ability to secure an education, find a job and advance and make decisions about how and when to grow a family,” she says in an email.
 “Companies cannot effectively attract and retain talent when half of the available workforce is denied basic human rights to care and self-determination.”

+At a Thursday press availability after this story published, Mr. Vance was asked if he stood by his comments on abortion and companies — and what evidence he had to back it up.
+He said the evidence he had was "what people actually say," before pivoting to a broader critique of how companies treat young families, citing his own family's experience in the corporate world.

+“Very often, corporate America is not especially friendly to parents with young children, and especially moms with young children.
+And I think we have to promote a culture of pro-family thinking and pro-family policy in this country where we see children as blessings and as resources and not as curses, which is how I think way too many companies and frankly way too many of our leaders in Washington think about our young children," he said.

-An unsupported allegation on Amazon
+An unsupported allegation about Amazon

 Thomas Frank, a left-leaning historian and author who has written extensively on American populism, says that Mr. Vance identified a phenomenon that has been going on for years – but took it to an extreme and unsupported conclusion.

-Note: This story was updated in the afternoon on Aug.
-15 to include Mr. Vance's response to a question about the abortion comments that the Monitor published earlier in the day.